Understanding Obsessive Compulsive Disorder

 Types of Obsessions:

-- Irrational thoughts of harming others, especially those close to you, also the fear of being a pedophile or murder etc.
+- Irrational thoughts of harming others, especially those close to you, also the fear of being a pedophile or murderer, etc.

 - Fear of Contamination